tedmdelacruz/tedmdelacruz.github.io/content/posts/strapi-rce-writeup.md

 $ curl -vvv -X POST -H 'Content-Type: application/json' -d '{"email":"tedminfosec+rce1@gmail.com", "username":"rcetrigger1", "password": "Test1234!"}' https://strapi.[redacted].com/auth/local/register/
 ```

 Upon execution of the cURL command, Strapi attempts to validate the email template.
 The exploit then takes advantage of a template validation bypass runs the reverse shell payload via `node`.
-The reverse shell then creates a TCP connection to my attacker server, which spawns a `bash` session.
+The reverse shell then initiates a TCP connection to my attacker server, which spawns a `bash` session.

 Now the attacker machine has logged in to the server as `root`, **giving me total control of the server**: